vanues/ROS-Multi-Robots/README.md

 This is a set of configs of ROS Kinetic to generate multi robot(s)/agent(s) in Gazebo & Rviz simulation environment.

-!
-PLEASE install ROS Kinetic FULL package before
+I moved nearly every file needed to this package to make sure the environment satisfying the needs, but DO PLEASE:

+**!!!!** install **ROS Kinetic FULL package** and **Turtlebot Navigation package** (just in case)

  U'r welcomed to open issues if found any problems